raspberrypilearning/lego-data-dash/en/step_4.md

 ![Animated image showing dials moving.](https://media.giphy.com/media/uozBSFuz99USA/giphy.gif)

 A gauge or dial is the simplest type of data readout you can create using LEGO®, as it only relies upon creating the face and needle.
-Because the needle connects directly to your motor, the build is very simple:
+Because the needle or dial connects directly to your motor, the build is very simple:

 --- task ---